Who We Are

 GABRIELLE JORGENSEN, DIRECTOR OF PUBLIC POLICY

 Gabrielle Jorgensen brings prior experience in research and political advocacy, primarily focused on U.S. engagement with the United Nations and European Union.
 Before starting her career at Engage Cuba, she held several internships and research positions with NGOs, working on issues such as UN Security Council reform, lobbying in the European Commission, and voting systems in international fora.
-While in undergrad, Gabrielle spent time abroad studying U.S.-EU relations from the U.K. perspective.
-Originally from New Jersey, she holds a BA in Foreign Affairs and a Master of Public Policy from the University of Virginia.
+Originally from New Jersey, she holds a BA in Foreign Affairs from the University of Virginia and a Master of Public Policy from UVA's Frank Batten School.